Initial Announcement Back to the Grants Dashboard

 The linkage between stable permanent housing and behavioral health services is critical for recovery.
 For many in recovery from substance use disorders, drug-free housing can assist with achieving long-term recovery.
 Such “recovery housing” can be provided through a variety of models ranging from peer-run, self-supported, drug-free homes to community-based housing that includes a range of supportive services.

 SAMHSA has demonstrated that behavioral health is essential to health, prevention works, treatment is effective, and people recover from mental, substance use, and co-occurring mental and substance use disorders.
 To continue to improve the delivery and financing of prevention, treatment and recovery support services, SAMHSA has identified eight Strategic Initiatives to focus the Agency’s work on people and emerging opportunities.
-More information is available at the SAMHSA Web site: http://beta.samhsa.gov/about-us/strategic-initiatives.
-This program specifically aligns with SAMHSA’s Recovery Support Strategic Initiative and addresses, the expected impact on behavioral health disparitites.
+Find more information about SAMHSA's Strategic Initiatives.
+This program specifically aligns with SAMHSA’s Recovery Support Strategic Initiative and addresses, the expected impact on behavioral health disparities.
 See Appendix I of the RFA: Addressing Behavioral Health Disparities).

 CABHI-States is one of SAMHSA’s services grant programs.
 SAMHSA intends that its services grants result in the delivery of services as soon as possible after award.
 Service delivery should begin by the 4th month of the project at the latest.